dpgaspar/Flask-AppBuilder/README.rst

 How to do it?
 -------------

-It's very easy and fast to create an application out of the box, with detailed security
+It's very easy and fast to create an application out of the box, with detailed security.

 Please take a look at github examples on:

 https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples